Presidency of Harry S. Truman: Historical reputation

 American public feeling towards Truman grew steadily warmer with the passing years.
-Truman died in 1972, when the nation was consumed with crises in Vietnam and Watergate, and his death brought a new wave of attention to his political career.
+Truman died in 1972, and his death brought a new wave of attention to his political career.
 During this period, Truman captured the popular imagination, emerging as a kind of political folk hero, a president who was thought to exemplify an integrity and accountability many observers felt was lacking in the Nixon White House.
 This public reassessment of Truman was aided by the popularity of a book of reminiscences which Truman had told to journalist Merle Miller beginning in 1961, with the agreement that they would not be published until after Truman's death.
 Scholars who have compared the audio tapes with the published transcripts have concluded that Miller often distorted what Truman said or fabricated statements Truman never said.

 The fall of the Soviet Union in 1991 caused Truman advocates to claim vindication for Truman's decisions in the postwar period.
 According to Truman biographer Robert Dallek, "His contribution to victory in the cold war without a devastating nuclear conflict elevated him to the stature of a great or near-great president."
 The 1992 publication of David McCullough's favorable biography of Truman further cemented the view of Truman as a highly regarded chief executive.
 Nevertheless, Truman continued to receive criticism.
 After a review of information available to Truman about the presence of espionage activities in the U.S. government, Democratic Senator Daniel Patrick Moynihan concluded that Truman was "almost willfully obtuse" concerning the danger of American communism.
 In 2002, historian Alonzo Hamby concluded that "Harry Truman remains a controversial president."